shinyorg/pushtester/readme.md

 1. Open PushEndToEnd.csproj and set <ApplicationId>.
 This must match your iOS provisioning or Android identifier that you are pushing from
 2. Open appsettings.json and set PushProvider to azurenotificationhubs or firebase
 3. Open appsettings.json and set appropriate variables
-    * All firebase variables BUT Firebase:AccessToken required for Android on azure & firebase setups
-    * Firebase:AccessToken is required only for sending to Firebase
-    * All AzureNotificationHubs variables required for Azure tests
+4. All AzureNotificationHubs variables required for Azure tests
+5. Ensure to set Firebase/Sender variables from service account key in Firebase

 ## NOTES
 * If you're on iOS & debugging, you will need to be pointed at a sandbox setup environment